datasciencecampus/pygrams/docs/tech-report.md

 ### Curves
 We decided to investigate alternative methods that would be more generic in the sense that emergence could be scored uniformly in the given timeseries and normalization by the global trend would be optional.
-Our immediate next thought was to fit second degree polynomials and sigmoid curves to retrieve emerging patterns in our corpus.
+Our immediate next thought was to fit quadratic and quadratic curves to retrieve retrieve different emerging patterns in our corpus.
+Quadratic curves would pick trend patterns similar to Porter's method
 ![img](img/curves.png)

-Initially we were fitting both sigmoid and polynomial curves and pick the best fit one.
-However in most cases polynomials would fit best, so we decided in favour of keeping just them.
-The e-score is simply the coefficient of the highest rank term of the fitted curve, which characterises the slope.
-For a quadratic, y=ax^2 +bx + c, a determines how steeply the series emerge (or decline if a is negative).
+Initially we were fitting both sigmoid and quadratic curves and pick the best fit one.
+However, since For a quadratic, y=ax^2 +bx + c, a determines how steeply the series emerge (or decline if a is negative).

 The emergeThe results were comparable to porter's method for our dataset as demonstrated below.